dibe-sh/API-NODE/README.md

 ## Building Project 🛠️

-You can build project using following command.
+You can build the project using the following command.

 1. `yarn build` -> generates build on `dist` directory
-2. `yarn start` -> will execute the build and spin up server. _"Make sure you have configured your env's properly while running on build mode"_
+2. `yarn start` -> will execute the build and spin the server. _"Make sure you have configured your env's properly while running on build mode"_

 ## Test Cases 🧪

-To run tests just run following commands.
+To run tests just run the following commands.

 1. Unit tests -> `yarn test`
 2. Test Coverage -> `yarn test:cov`